TheBlob42/drex.nvim/README.md

 - `p` copy all files and directories from the clipboard to the path under the cursor
   - this will **not** clear the clipboard, so you can continue pasting those files elsewhere
 - `P` move the files and directories from their current location to the path under the cursor
-- `r` rename the element under the cursor
+- `r` rename the element under the cursor (or the visual selection)
   - you can also use this to move an element to another location
   - you can create multiple new directories during renaming<br>(e.g. `foo/bar/blob` will create `foo` and `bar` if they don't exist and rename the element to `blob`)
+- `R` multi rename all elements which are contained in the clipboard
 - `y` copy the name of the element under the cursor³
 - `Y` copy the relative path of the element under the cursor (including the elements name)³
 - `<C-y>` copy the absolute path of the element under the cursor (including the elements name)³